Chapter 4: Rampant Ruins

 This time he'll start by firing off a few rockets into the air, move out of the way and then get into position to lure him into some spikes again.
 Same procedure as before but he'll fire off some rockets at the start of each recovery and the spikes will switch which ones are open and which ones are closed.

 Once the spikes change formation to just one open spike he'll also bring in some enemies to help attack you.
 The Arkeyan Knuckledusters that he brings in are very short range shots but have a wide burst.
 You can use Glumshanks to attack the enemies as his tank will damage them if he runs through them, try not to lure him into the spikes before you've got rid of the Knuckledusters as they'll still try to attack you during his downtime making it more difficult to get the full damage in, he'll then respawn another load of them when he does get back up.

 With that boss defeated you return to Woodburrow for a break.
-New to Woodburrow this time is the Message of the Day, it's on the signpost next to Rufus, you need to read it to activate the bonus that it gives (the bonus changes depending on the day of the week).
+New to Woodburrow this time is the Message of the Day, it's on the signpost next to Rufus, you need to read it to activate the bonus that it gives (the bonus changes depending on the day of the week and your console needs to be online in order to be able to read the signpost).
 Snagglescale has opened up the Arenas, you can do some solo arenas but there are also co-op arenas that need two players.
 No need to actually do an Arena, just exit and head off to talk to Tessa to go to Iron Jaw Gulch.